Neugierdsnase/neugierdsnase/src/routes/blog/comparing-tailwind-with-plain-css-is-wrong.md

 ## Conclusion

-Comparing TailwindCSS to plain CSS or even Sass/SCSS, you might question it's benefit.
+Comparing TailwindCSS to plain CSS or even Sass/SCSS, you might question its benefit.
 When did you last write plain CSS though?
 Modern projects often rely on complex, component-based architectures, for which appropriate styling methods have evolved, and have long reigned supreme in the space.
 When compared to _these_ styling methods, it becomes clear why TailwindCSS has gained such a strong following over the past years.